 Physical building and space

 Is there trash on the floor?
 Are the floors waxed and carpets generally clean?
-I can, and have, forgiven a school for it’s outdated look.
+I can, and have, forgiven a school for its outdated look.
 How well a school is kept up says volumes about the school system.
 I like to check out the student bathrooms in the schools I have worked at as well as in my own children’s schools.
-Is there paper towels, soap, and toilet paper?
+Are there paper towels, soap, and toilet paper?
 Do the bathroom stall doors latch?
 Is there graffiti?
 How about the teacher’s rooms, are they organized and clean?
 Where do teachers eat?
 Do they have their own bathrooms?
 Are there cubbies in classrooms to stow and lock personal items?

 Does this school have an active PTA group?
 Do school budgets usually pass or is it contentious?
 Does the school receive support from the community at large?
 How involved are parents in the school?
-Some towns have foundations that provide support and PTAs that host speakers and provide mini-grants to teachers.
+Some towns have foundations that provide support and PTAs that host speaker and provide mini-grants to teachers.
 Much of the budget process is public so you can often Google that information.